 This is more stable than targeting the div directly, because you’re anchoring the path to visible text that is unlikely to change, rather than a structural class that may be regenerated.

-You can combine multiple contains() calls inside a single predicate using the XPath boolean operators and and or.
-This is essential when you need to match elements that satisfy two conditions at once — for example, a button that has both a specific class fragment and specific text:
+You can combine multiple checks inside a single predicate using the XPath boolean operators and and or.
+This is essential when you need to match elements that satisfy two conditions at once, for example a button that has both a specific class fragment and specific text:

 XPath in Web Scraping Tools: Code vs. No-Code